Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 However small companies, and home networks don’t normally have their own DNS server so why would they need Dynamic DNS ?

-In this tutorial we look at how dynamic DNS works and how to set it up on a home router.
+In this tutorial we look at how dynamic DNS works and how to set it up on a home router. (quick links)

 Dynamic DNS (DDNS) -Setup and Use